akashkumar25/Predicting-the-Likelihood-of-E-Signing-a-Loan-based-on-Financial-History/README.md

 # Predicting-the-Likelihood-of-E-Signing-a-Loan-based-on-Financial-History
 Prediction of customers who would be going to sign the loan application based on their financial History.
-Applied Logistic Regression, SVM Classifier and Random Forest to compare their accuracy.
+Applied three classification models i.e. Logistic Regression, SVM and Random Forest to compare their accuracies.
 Random Forest gave the hisghest accuracy of 62%.

 ### Dataset can be downloaded from https://www.kaggle.com/aniruddhachoudhury/esigning-of-loan-based-on-financial-history